MMathster/MMathster.github.io/_pages/projects.md

 ## 🧮 Special Functions

-### Classes of Logarithmic Fractional Part Function
+### Classes of Negative Fractional Part Function

-For positive real arguments, a fractional part function $\{x\}$ is defined to be $x - \lfloor x\rfloor$.
+For positive real arguments, the universal definition of a fractional part function $\{x\}$ is $x - \lfloor x\rfloor$.
+On the other hand, for negative real arguments, there are two different definitions of a fractional part function!
 Inspired by problems shared by STEM communities in 2026, my work analyzes classes of integrals, involving negative fractional part functions.

 - <a href="/assets/etccenter20260308.pdf" download class="download-btn">
   <svg xmlns="http://www.w3.org/2000/svg" width="20" height="20" viewBox="0 0 24 24" fill="none" stroke="currentColor" stroke-width="2" stroke-linecap="round" stroke-linejoin="round">